 Rental assistance in Omaha and Douglas County Nebraska.

-Churches and charities in Omaha and Douglas County that provide rent and housing assistance.
-Individuals who are faced with an emergency, that lost their job, or who may be classified as unemployed may be able to qualify for grants, section 8 vouchers or cash.
+Find churches, government agencies and charities in Omaha and Douglas County that provide rent and housing assistance.
+People who are faced with a financial emergency, that lost their job, or who may be classified as working poor may be able to qualify for grants, section 8 vouchers or cash.
 Get rental assistance near you in Omaha and Douglas County Nebraska near you below.
-The funds can help pay rent, security deposits, or other housing needs or expenses.
+The funds can help pay rent, security deposits, storage or moving costs or other housing expenses.

 Priority is often for single mothers, the elderly and disabled in Douglas County Nebraska.
-Below are listed many of the Omaha area charities, government organizations, churches and housing agencies that can facilitate rent help to those in need.
+Below are listed many of the Omaha area charities, government organizations, churches and housing agencies that can facilitate emergency rent help to those in need.
 Many of the locations have income restrictions, and can only provide very limited amounts of financial assistance for bills or housing.
 However anyone that needs help may be able to get immediate assistance with past due rent or they can apply for section 8 vouchers, legal aid to stop an eviction as well as other support.

 A number of services and resources are administered for people who need assistance.
 Referrals to federal government and state of Nebraska rent assistance, section 8 tenant housing, free legal support and low income resources may be available too.
 Learn more on section 8 applications.

 Organizations that help with rent in Douglas County Nebraska

 Low income disabled and elderly may qualify for subsidized housing, section 8 vouchers, or event emergency HUD programs.
 Is a source for information on local homeless shelters and low income apartments.
 They also run public housing resources, home buying programs, as well as the section 8 HUD housing choice voucher program.